Blood stains on baby diapers, should I go to the hospital?

 If your baby’s stool is hard, it’s a good idea to give it water with meals.
 Although this water cannot replace breast milk or formula, it can help keep your baby hydrated and help with constipation.

 Adding fruits and vegetables to your baby’s diet can also help.
 Plums, pears, and peaches are made into pure or juice to soften stools.
-If the stool does not soften even after this, see a doctor.
+If the stool does not soften even following this, see a doctor.

-No worries about diaper marks
+No worries regarding diaper marks

 Sometimes you may be surprised to find something like this in your baby’s diaper: But no need to worry.